Zac-HD/hypofuzz/docs-src/pricing.rst

 As a core developer of Hypothesis and sole author of Hypofuzz, Zac is well-placed to consult on property-based testing or fuzzing - whether you're implementing it for the first time or want expert review of a mature test suite.

-I am also `a regular speaker at Python conferences <https://zhd.dev/talks/>`__, and can deliver customised training sessions or talks for your team.
+He is also `a regular speaker at Python conferences <https://zhd.dev/talks/>`__, and can deliver customised training sessions or talks for your team.

-Sounds valuable? `Send me an email today
+Sounds valuable? `Send an email today
 <mailto:hypofuzz@zhd.dev?subject=Hypofuzz%20consulting%20enquiry>`__!